Last Updated on January 6th, 2020

 Nearly 50% of people who have rosacea also have a condition known as small intestine bacterial overgrowth, or SIBO.
 In one small study, 100% of people who have ocular rosacea (which can cause red and puffy eyelids, a feeling of grittiness in the eyes, eye pain, and sensitivity to light) have the predisposing condition.

-Bacteria overgrowth is a condition that occurs when a surface inside the body that normally hosts only a small number of bacteria becomes covered with a film of non-disease causing bacteria or when it is overtaken by pathogenic microorganisms.
+Bacteria overgrowth is a condition that occurs when a surface inside the body that normally hosts only a small number of bacteria becomes filled with non-disease causing coliform bacteria or when it is overtaken by pathogenic microorganisms.

 The small intestine was once thought to be a nearly sterile environment.
 Since the small intestine is just below the stomach, scientists reasoned that most of the bacteria and other microbes in food and drink were probably killed as they passed through stomach acid.